bgruening/docker-galaxy-stable/README.md

   ```
   -e SGE_ROOT=/var/lib/gridengine
   ```
-3. Make sure that YOUR_GRIDENGINE_MASTER_HOST is in the containers `/etc/hosts`
+3. Make sure that YOUR_GRIDENGINE_MASTER_HOST can be pinged from the docker container.
+If this is not the case you can put the qmaster's hostname and ip in the containers `/etc/hosts`
 Your Grid Engine needs to accept job submissions from inside the container.
+If your container is already on a host that can submit jobs, set the hostname of the container to be exactly the same as the host.
+(The hostname can be changed by using the --hostname flag when starting the container).

-You can do this by adding the container's hostname (default=galaxy-docker) to the /etc/hosts file on the gridengine head node.
+ Alternatively, you can add the container's hostname (default=galaxy-docker) to the /etc/hosts file on the gridengine head node.
 And setting the container's hostname as a submit host.
-(The hostname can be changed by using the --hostname flag when starting the container)

-The ports that need to be forwarded are 6444 and 6445 (default).

 ### Tips for Running Jobs Outside the Container <a name="Tips-for-Running-Jobs-Outside-the-Container"/> [[toc]](#toc)